Follow us on facebook

 John Rylands Library: Next Expert Tour

-* A taster for the next expert tour of John Rylands Library (And…).
+* The next expert tour of John Rylands Library (and more) is on

-But the more likely reason why Bacon is there is because with his voluminous writings, particularly Novum Organum from 1620, Bacon devised what we now call the scientific principle, the idea that to understand the world one must experiment, write down the findings, and do a better experiment next time: the entire basis of modern thinking.
+But the more likely reason why Bacon is there is because with his voluminous writings, particularly the groundbreaking Novum Organum (1620), Bacon devised what we now call the scientific principle, the idea that to understand the world one must experiment, write down the findings, and do a better experiment next time: the entire basis of modern thinking.
 Previously, too many figures had simply indulged in magic, alchemy and superstition.

 It took around a hundred years for Bacon’s ideas to seep into society.
 Experiment, amend, experiment again.
 The outcome was the industrial revolution, starting with Newcomen steam engine in 1712, in which Manchester led the way.
 That’s why Bacon is there.